Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 * `PartialObs`: Demonstrates how to implement missing observation data to create a partially observable environment.
 Therefore, the environment does not have the Markov property.
+* `MixedContinuousDiscrete`: Demonstrates how continuous and discrete actuators in the same environment are easily possible.
+Also demonstrates how to overwrite the default pandapower objective function with a custom objective function (only advisable if OPF not solvable with pandapower).

 To import the example environments, use `from opfgym.examples import <EnvironmentName>`.